 - a.
 The organization monitors urinary tract infections. - b.
-The organization monitors respiratory tract infections. - c..
+The organization monitors respiratory tract infections. - c.
 The organization monitors surgical site infections. - d.
-The organization monitors gastrointestinal infections and other HAI. - e.
 Appropriate feedback regarding HAI rates are provided on a regular basis to medical and nursing staff.

 Proper facilities and adequate resources are provided to support the infection control programme.